vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ### Key Benefits of Tanzu Service Mesh:

 - Extends the service mesh capability (discovery, connectivity, control, security, and observability) to users and data.
-- Facilitates the development and management of distributed applications across multiple clusters, multiple clouds, and in hybrid-cloud environments with Global Namespaces, supporting federation across organizational boundaries, technologies, and service meshes.
+- Facilitates the development and management of distributed applications across multiple clusters, multiple clouds, and in hybrid-cloud environments with global namespaces, supporting federation across organizational boundaries, technologies, and service meshes.
 - Implements consistent application-layer traffic management and security policies across all your clusters and clouds.
 - Integrates with VMware Tanzu Mission Control, VMware Enterprise PKS, and VMware Tanzu Kubernetes Grid to provide a seamless user experience.